 Choose an alternative venue as a second option in case of poor weather or other contingency.
-One venue is enough if your ceremony is to be held indoors).
+One venue is enough if your ceremony is to be held indoors.

 The cost is $150.00 and is payable when you apply for the licence.

 Apply for a marriage licence at least three (3) days prior to your wedding date, or up to three months prior to your wedding date.

-If applying for a Marriage Licence on line you can have it emailed to your Celebrant, who will print it out for you.
+If applying for a Marriage Licence online you can have it emailed directly to your celebrant, who will print it out for you.

-The cost of a Marriage Certificate is $33.00 this is optional.
-You can also apply for this at the same time as you apply for your licence.
+The cost of an optional marriage certificate is $33.00.
+You can also apply for this at the same time as you apply for your marriage or civil union licence.
 This will be sent to you once your marriage or civil union has been registered.
 It can take approximately 10 days.

-As a part of completing the application either the bride or groom or both must complete a Statutory Declaration
+As a part of completing the application either the bride or groom (or both) must complete a Statutory Declaration to prove that:

 2. That all details you have provided are true and correct

 3. That the bride and groom have given their consent to the marriage or civil union

-The licence and two copies of the Copy of Particulars of Marriage (the documents you sign on the day) can be collected 3 days after submitting the notice with The registrar of marriages.
-Or you can have the licence emailed to you or the Celebrant.
+The licence and two copies of the Copy of Particulars of Marriage (the documents you sign on the day) can be collected 3 days after submitting the notice with The Registrar of Marriages.
+Alternatively, you can have the licence emailed directly to you or the celebrant.

-A New Zealand licence is valid for 3 months from the date of collection.
+A New Zealand licence is valid for three (3) months from the date of collection.

-As a celebrant I strongly suggest that the application is completed in plenty of time, and given to the celebrant to hold onto who will bring it on the big day to sign.
+As a celebrant I recommend that the application is completed in plenty of time, and given to the celebrant, who will bring it on the big day to sign.
 Wedding days can be hectic and it has been known for the bridal party to arrive with no Licence.

 If you don’t have your licence, I am unable to marry you.